metalstormbass/Offensive_K8s/README.md

 # Offensive_K8s

-The purpose of this project is to have a customized version of Kali that can run in Docker.
+The purpose of this project is to have a customized version of Kali that can run in Docker or Kubernetes.
+Intended as a simple way of standing up Red Team infrastructure.

 ## Docker
 You can run the container locally, by either building it from the Docker file or pulling from my Docker Hub.